cvpaperchallenge/CVPR2023_Survey/README.md

 ### Generate summaries

 Now we are ready to generate summaries by using LLM (GPT).
-Please run following command from inside of "core" container.
+Please run the following command from inside the "core" container.

 ```bash
 % poetry run python3 src/scripts/generate_summaries.py